jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-02-fundamentals-of-security.md

 **Key Topics:**
 - **Non-repudiation:** ensures actions cannot be denied (e.g., digital signatures)
 - **Authentication:** verifying identity (passwords, biometrics, MFA)
-- **Authorization:** permissions granted after authentication
+- **Authorization:** permissions granted *after* authentication
 	- role-based, rule-based, attribute-based
 	- protect sensitive data, maintain system integrity in organizations, create more streamlined user experiences
+ 	- set of rules and policies that are used to dictate what actions users can perform once verified
+	- serves as the gatekeeper to ensure that the right people have access for the right things
 - **Accounting:** logs, audit trails, SIEM for tracking use of resources
 	- Actions to monitor and log:
 		- logging into the system